JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot20.png)

 That's one way to clean it up.
-We could also keep them but make them a bit transparent by adding the `alpha = 0.2` argument.
+We could also keep them but make them a bit transparent by adding the `alpha` argument.
 The range of values for `alpha` is from 0 to 1, with 1 being completely opaque and 0 being invisible.
-An `alpha` level of `0.2` means that it takes 5 (0.1 = 1/*5*) overlapping points to become completely opaque.
+An `alpha` level of `0.2` means that it takes 5 (0.2 = 1/5) overlapping points to become completely opaque.
 In other words it's only shaded in 20%.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +